Subscribe

 varying strengths

-As a result, we often invest time and money into mitigating weakness.
+As a result, we invest time and money into mitigating weakness.
 Sure, you can’t turn a catastrophic weakness into a super-strength, but you could at least bring it to a passable neutral:

 attacking weaknesses